Destination: Treasure Island: Synopsis

 Four years have passed since the end of the adventure recounted in Robert Louis Stevenson's novel.
 Jim Hawkins has become an upstanding adventurous young man, attentive to those around him.
 Imagine his surprise when, one morning, he sees a parrot enter his bedroom window: none other than Captain Flint, Long John's own companion.
 The bird brings him a message from his master.
 In the message the old pirate announces that he has buried a marvelous treasure on the secret isle where he retired: Emerald Island.
 Jim is going to have to hurry though.
 Pirates, old enemies of Long John, are on his trail.

 Reception

-The PC version received above-average reviews according to the review aggregation website Metacritic.
+The PC version received "mixed or average reviews" according to the review aggregation website Metacritic.
 GameSpot reviewer Brett Todd didn't think the game was innovative, though he thought it was logical and fun.
 Jason Flick of Game Chronicles gave particular praise to the game's unique "invention" system.

 The PC version was nominated for the "Best Adventure Game" award at GameSpots Best Games of 2007 Awards, which went to Zack & Wiki: Quest for Barbaros' Treasure.